Xapian is an open source search engine library, which allows developers to add advanced indexing and search facilities to their own applications.

 Installation on Debian or Ubuntu¶

-Neither Debian nor Ubuntu yet have a stable release with Xapian 1.4 packages.
-If you’re using Debian unstable or testing, there are 1.4 packages there.
-For Ubuntu you can install packages from our PPA.
+Recent releases of Debian and Ubuntu both have Xapian 1.4 packages.
+If you’re still using Ubuntu xenial you can install packages from our PPA.

 Once you have a suitable repo configured, then you can do one of the following depending on whether you want to work through the examples in Python or C++:

-$ sudo apt-get install python-xapian $ sudo apt-get install libxapian-dev
+$ sudo apt-get install python3-xapian $ sudo apt-get install libxapian-dev

 Packages of the PHP bindings aren’t available due to a licence compatibility issue, but you can build your own packages.